Skip to main content

 Monitoring progress

-Once a book has been assigned to a class, the Set Texts page will display students' progress through each book and their accuracy when answering questions.
-You can also filter the view by a particular book to see all students assigned and reading that book.
+Once a book has been assigned to a class, the Student Progress page in Set Texts will display students' progress through each book and their accuracy when answering questions.
+If a class has multiple Set Texts assigned, you can also filter the view by a particular book to see all students assigned and reading that book.

 Frequently asked questions